IHE/ITI.mCSD/input/pagecontent/issues.md

 We have seen directories add a custom code "HCID" that shows that an identifier is a HCID, and have seen them use the system of "urn:ietf:rfc:3986" and a URN-encoded OID.
-In committee discussions, we walked this through, and the general consensus was that for identifying an organization to meet the MHD to a Federation use cases (i.e. to determine connectivity), whether or not an identifier happened to be a HCID was not significant.
+In committee discussions, we walked this through, and the general consensus was that for identifying an organization to meet the MHD to a Federation use cases (i.e., to determine connectivity), whether or not an identifier happened to be a HCID was not significant.
 If we were to get into more detail about addressing federated recipients (see issue 15 in this list), we might need to make decisions like whether HCID must be